SalesforceFoundation/NPSP-Advisory-Board/README.md

 Nomination is restricted to partners for whom the following are true:

-*	Have actively implemented Nonprofit Starter Pack version 3 or greater in at least 12 nonprofit organization instances or have NPSP-compatible applications currently on the AppExchange with more than 20 downloads
+*	Have actively implemented Nonprofit Success Pack version 3 or greater in at least 12 nonprofit organization instances or have NPSP-compatible applications currently on the AppExchange with more than 20 downloads
 *	Have a Power of Us Hub profile that they will use for Board business that is associated with a business name and is not through a nonprofit organization
 *	Have committed to utilize the NPSP in organizations in a manner consistent with Core Criteria listed in Section 8 below

 #### 5.3
-Once nominations haves been closed, selection of partner seats will be made by a vote by the Nonprofit Starter Pack community.
+Once nominations haves been closed, selection of partner seats will be made by a vote by the Nonprofit Success Pack community.

 #### 5.4 Organization seats
-These seats are for employees of organizations that are using the Nonprofit Starter Pack.
+These seats are for employees of organizations that are using the Nonprofit Success Pack.
 To submit a nomination, an end-user must currently be using NPSP version 3 or later in production.
-Once nominations have been closed, selection will be made by a vote of the Nonprofit Starter Pack community.
+Once nominations have been closed, selection will be made by a vote of the Nonprofit Success Pack community.

 ### 6. Operation

 #### 6.1
-The Nonprofit Starter Pack Advisory Board is authorized to seek advice and counsel from other interested parties and invited experts as appropriate.
+The Nonprofit Success Pack Advisory Board is authorized to seek advice and counsel from other interested parties and invited experts as appropriate.

 #### 6.2
 Any outside party wishing to bring an issue before the NPSP Advisory Board may do so by emailing the NPSP Advisory Board at npsp_advisoryboard@salesforcefoundation.org.